-Acoustic data were recorded continuously from FV Tomi Maru 87 from departing Timaru on 12 August 2014 to arriving back in port on 3 September 2014.
-The vessel was on the Bounty Platform fishing grounds from 14 August to 1 September Although data collected while fishing and searching was affected by acoustic noise due to sonar and other instruments and is not suitable for quantitative analysis, these data do provide a useful record of vessel activities and the presence of fish outside surveyed areas (e.g., O'Driscoll 2011b).
+Acoustic data were recorded continuously from FV Tomi Maru 87 from departing Timaru on 12 August 2015 to arriving back in port on 3 September 2015 (Figure 1).
+The vessel was on the Bounty Platform fishing grounds from 14 August to 1 September.
+Although data collected while fishing and searching was affected by acoustic noise due to sonar and other instruments and is not suitable for quantitative analysis, these data do provide a useful record of vessel activities and the presence of fish outside surveyed areas (Figure 1).

-Forty three acoustic transects were carried out in five snapshots on the Bounty Platform between 24 and 30 August 2014 (Table 2).
+Thirty eight acoustic transects were carried out in four snapshots on the Bounty Platform between 21 and 26 August 2015 (Figure 2, Table 2).
 As requested, all transects were carried out at night.
-All snapshots surveyed the main SBW aggregation south of the Bounty Islands, which moved to the east during the survey period (Figure 2).
-This movement pattern is consistent with the migration pattern of spawning SBW on the Bounty Platform in previous years (e.g., Hanchet & Grimes 2000, Hanchet et al. 2002a, Figure 2).
-Transects in all five snapshots were run from east to west (i.e., counter to the expected direction of fish movement) to reduce the risk of bias due to double counting.
+All snapshots surveyed the main SBW aggregation south of the Bounty Islands, which moved to the east during the survey period (Figures 1 and 2).
+This movement pattern is consistent with the migration pattern of spawning SBW on the Bounty Platform in previous years (e.g., Hanchet & Grimes 2000, Hanchet et al. 2002a, O'Driscoll et al. 2016).
+Transects in all four snapshots were run from east to west (i.e., counter to the expected direction of fish movement) to reduce the risk of bias due to double counting.

-Surveyed areas in 2014 ranged from 102 to 176 km2 (Table 2), smaller than the surveyed areas in 2013, when four completed snapshots covered 132-259 km2 (O'Driscoll et al. 2015), but within the range surveyed in previous years when snapshot areas were 10-300 km2 (O'Driscoll 2011a, 2012, 2013).
-The spacing between adjacent transects was about 2 km, similar to that in 2013, but higher than in 2012 when average transect spacing was 700-1000 m and snapshots covered a much smaller area of 10-41 km2 (O'Driscoll 2013).
+Surveyed areas in 2015 ranged from 75 to 165 km (Table 2), similar to the surveyed areas in 2014, when five completed snapshots covered 102-176 km (O'Driscoll 2015), and within the range surveyed in previous years when snapshot areas were 10-300 km (O'Driscoll et al. 2016).
+The spacing between adjacent transects was about 2 km, similar to that in 2013 and 2014, but higher than in 2012 when average transect spacing was 700-1000 m and snapshots covered a much smaller area of 10-41 km (O'Driscoll 2013).

-The survey duration covered by the five snapshots (7 days) was less than in 2011 (when survey duration was 13 days), but similar to that in 2012 (9 days) and 2013 (8 days), and greater than in most previous surveys (Figure 3).
-Between 2004 and 2010 there was a trend in survey dates occurring earlier over the Bounty Platform time series (Figure 3).
-Timing of SBW spawning has also varied between years (Figure

-3).
-Spawning appeared to be very late in 2014, with more than 10% running ripe females recorded by scientific observers 24-29 August.
-The 2014 survey was therefore within the main spawning period.
+The survey duration covered by the four snapshots (6 days) was much less than in 2011 (when survey duration was 13 days), but only slightly less than that in 2012 (9 days), 2013 (8 days), and 2014 (7 days), and greater than in some previous surveys (Figure 3).
+Between 2004 and 2010 there was a trend in survey dates occurring earlier over the Bounty Platform time series, but since 2011 surveys have been later in August (Figure 3).
+Timing of SBW spawning has also varied between years (Figure 3).
+As in 2014, spawning appeared to be late in 2015, with more than 10% running ripe females recorded by scientific observers 24-30 August.
+The four snapshots in 2015 were therefore just before, and within, the main spawning period.